matrix-org/synapse/UPGRADE.rst

 what you currently have installed to current version of synapse.
 The extra instructions that may be required are listed later in this document.

-1. If synapse was installed in a virtualenv then active that virtualenv before upgrading.
-If synapse is installed in a virtualenv in ``~/.synapse/`` then
+1. If synapse was installed in a virtualenv then activate that virtualenv before upgrading.
+If synapse is installed in a virtualenv in ``~/synapse/env`` then
    run:

    .. code:: bash

-       source ~/.synapse/bin/activate
+       source ~/synapse/env/bin/activate

 2. If synapse was installed using pip then upgrade to the latest version by
    running:

    .. code:: bash

-       pip install --upgrade matrix-synapse
+       pip install --upgrade matrix-synapse[all]

        # restart synapse
        synctl restart